-- a.
-For Profit and Non-Profit (in existence for less than five years): - (i) The applicant's Chief Executive Officer, Chief Financial Officer, and Principal Investigator must not have been convicted of, or currently under investigation for, crimes involving fraud/misappropriation; and - (ii) The applicant must have accounting systems in place that are capable of tracking CIRM funds.
+a.
+For-Profit and Non-Profit (in existence for less than five years):

+(i) The applicant's Chief Executive Officer, Chief Financial Officer, and Principal Investigator must not have been convicted of, or currently under investigation for, crimes involving fraud/misappropriation; and b.
+All Applicants:

+(ii) The applicant must have accounting systems in place that are capable of tracking CIRM funds.